filippo-ferrario/ActioneeR/README.md

 # ActioneeR
- Package to manage imagery and data from cameras in the field.
-Originally develop to work with action cameras (like GoPro, Garmin Virb).
+ Package to support imagery acquisition for underwater photogrammetry.
+The functions in this package help estimate the Field of view, deciding the fimling strategy and manage imagery and data from cameras in the field.
+Originally developped to work with action cameras (like GoPro, Garmin Virb), it should work with different cameras.

 _Install_